Azure-Samples/azure-sql-db-vectors-kmeans/README.md

 }
 ```

-The API would verify that the request is correct and then start the build process asynchrously returning the id assigned to the index being created:
+The API would verify that the request is correct and then start the build process asynchronously returning the id assigned to the index being created:

 ```
+{
+  "id": 1,
+  "status": {
+    "status": {
+      "current": "initializing",
+      "last": "idle"
+    },
+    "index_id": "1"
+  }
+}
 ```

 And index on the same table and vector column already exists, the API would return an error.
 If you want to force the creation of a new index over the existing one you can use the `force` option: